-Under the Administrative Procedure Act (APA), California professional or business license holders are allowed a legal hearing to determine the legitimacy of any allegations made against them.
+Under the Administrative Procedure Act (APA), California professional or occupational license holders are entitled to a due process hearing to determine the legitimacy of any allegations made against them.
 You will receive a written notice, after which you may request a hearing with the statewide Office of Administrative Hearings.

 Unlike our judicial system involving trials by judge or jury, an administrative hearing is ultimately decided by the licensing board, agency, bureau or department.
 Even if the administrative law judge issues a decision in your favor, the Proposed Decision can be modified and/or rejected by the state board, agency, bureau or department.